nknaian/musicrecs/README.md

     export FLASK_APP=musicrecs
     export FLASK_ENV=development
     ```
 - **note**: The sqlite database will be created at the path you specify upon the first run of the site.

+# Run
+- Activate your virtual environment `source path-to-venv/bin/activate`
 - From the top level musicrecs directory, run: `flask run`
 - Open "localhost:5000" in your browser